 With a few unpredictable reveals thrown in, the steady script keeps attention throughout.
 It’s no surprise The Nether won the 2012 Susan Smith Blackburn Prize, among other awards.
 The interrogation room scene is left on a deeply ominous note, and a final visit to the virtual realm strikes a disconcertingly tender one.
 All the elements come together perfectly to create something that is beautiful, uncomfortable and game-changing.

-The Nether is on at the Royal Court until 9th August 2014, for further information or to book visit here.
+The Nether is at the Royal Court until 9th August 2014.
+For further information or to book visit the theatre’s website here.

 Watch playwright Jennifer Haley discuss The Nether here: